YOUR CAT WILL ALMOST CERTAINLY DEVELOP ARTHRITIS

 - Elevate food and water bowls off the floor.
 Cats that have arthritis in their front limbs often have difficulties reaching down to eat or drink.

-- Make sure the litter box is long and its entrance low.
+- Make sure the litter box is long, and its entrance is low.
 An arthritic cat should not have to hunch its back to use its litter box.
 The entrance to the box should not require stepping or climbing.
-These simple changes can drastically reduce the number of incidents of missing the litter box by your arthritic cat.
+These simple changes can drastically reduce the number of incidents of your cat missing the litter box.

 - Enforce portion control.
 It is important to make sure your cat is adequately fed but not overfed.
 Obese cats that lose weight have less stress on their joints.